SamderJK/MAg05/README.md

 The challenge is linked [here](https://github.com/SamderJK/MAg05/blob/v1.0.1/airplane.pdf) but the whole file is written in German, so you may have to translate it for yourself.

 ### Information
-* Santa has 22 days to choose an airplane which has enough capacity that he can store all his presents at one time.
+* Santa has <i>22 days</i> to choose an airplane which has enough capacity that he can store all his presents at one time.
 * He is offered one plane a day and he can take it or not.
 The offer is only available for 24 hours.
 * no information of which plane is the best
 *